FENC Investors Have Opportunity to Lead Fennec Pharmaceuticals Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., March 7, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fennec Pharmaceuticals Inc. ("Fennec" or the "Company") (NASDAQ: FENC).
+LOS ANGELES, March 14, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fennec Pharmaceuticals Inc. ("Fennec" or the "Company") (NASDAQ: FENC).

 Class Period: May 28, 2021 – November 26, 2021